Hero Background

 Asset Intelligence recognises that organisations do not jump from poor information to perfect information in one step.
 Confidence is built progressively.
 Buildings are addressed incrementally as capability develops over time.

 This is a discipline designed to work in the real world, not in ideal conditions.
 An organisation starting from nothing does not need to achieve perfection on day one.
-It needs a credible route from operating in the dark to operating with intelligence, and it needs to see value at every step along that route.
+It needs a credible route from operating in the dark to operating with intelligence, and it needs to see value at every step along the way.

 Why this matters now

 Organisations that adopt Asset Intelligence early will not just run safer and more efficient buildings.
 They will change how decisions about buildings are made and sustained over time.
-They will be able to act with confidence rather than caution and plan rather than react.
+They will be able to act with confidence rather than caution.
+They will plan rather than react.

 The owners and operators who adopt this discipline first won’t just run better buildings.
 They’ll change what it means to own one.